-- ▶ Drag the signal towards the pins. - ✓ Possible pins for the connection are highlighted. - ▶ Drop the signal on the pin. - ✓ The signal name is shown on the right next to the pins.
+- Click on the desired signal type (for example on Control inputs). - ✓ The menu shows the possible control inputs. - Drag the signal towards the pins. - ✓ Possible pins for the connection are highlighted.
+Safety Designer checks for any restrictions that may apply.
+For example, an OSSD cannot be placed on an input. - Drop the signal on the pin. - ✓ The signal name is shown on the right next to the pins.